mdakhras/talentpool-cv/README.md

 ### Common Issues

-1. **Port Issues**: Ensure the application binds to `0.0.0.0:5000` for Replit compatibility
+1. **Port Issues**:
+   - On Replit: Ensure the application binds to `0.0.0.0:5000` for proper port forwarding
+   - Locally: The app will run on `http://localhost:5000`

 2. **Build Errors**: Check that all dependencies are installed with `npm install`

-3. **API Errors**: Verify environment variables are set correctly in Replit Secrets
+3. **API Errors**:
+   - On Replit: Verify environment variables are set correctly in Replit Secrets
+   - Locally: Ensure your `.env` file is properly configured with valid API keys

+4. **Environment Variables Not Loading**:
+   - Locally: Make sure your `.env` file is in the root directory
+   - Check that variable names match exactly (case-sensitive)

 ### Development Tips

+**On Replit:**
 - Use the Replit console to view server logs
 - Check the browser console for frontend errors
 - Use the Replit database tool for data inspection (when PostgreSQL is configured)

+**Running Locally:**
+- Server logs will appear in your terminal where you ran `npm run dev`
+- Use browser developer tools for frontend debugging
+- Check your `.env` file if AI features aren't working

+### Local Development Requirements

+- **Node.js**: Version 20 or higher
+- **npm**: Comes with Node.js
+- **Git**: For cloning the repository (if needed)

+No additional software or databases are required for basic functionality - the app uses in-memory storage by default.

 ## 📧 Support